 - Authorizes teaching of all academic subjects to students with specific special needs who have identified communication and academic language deficiencies

 - Prepares the educator to enhance skills of students with special needs and provide highly needed support for their academic and social success

 - Includes an authorization for Autism Spectrum Disorders, resource specialist, and teaching English learner students with special needs

 Only holders of a special education teaching credential may earn the LAD Credential.

-- a Preliminary/Level 1 or Clear/Level 2 Education Specialist Credential;
+- A Preliminary/Level 1 or Clear/Level 2 Education Specialist Credential is required.

-- access to one student with IEP goals in the areas of language/communication, academics, and behavior/social/pragmatics.
+- The candidate must have access to one student with IEP goals in the areas of language/communication, academics, and behavior/social/pragmatics.

-In addition, if the candidate is an ECSE Credential holder, the candidate must provide evidence of having passed the RICA and Multiple Subjects exams.
+In addition, a candidate who is an ECSE Credential holder must provide evidence of having passed the RICA and Multiple Subjects exams.